 Advantages of JSP over Servlet –

-• Easy maintenance – JSP can be easily managed because we can easily separate our business logic with presentation logic.
+- JSP is easily managable because we can easily separate our business logic with presentation logic.

 Life cycle of JSP –